albertcht/python-gcs-image/README.md

 Resize your image files on Google Cloud storage with [Images Python API](https://developers.google.com/appengine/docs/python/images/) powered by Google.

+### Important note ☢️

+This project runs on the App Engine Python 2.7 Runtime and, even though Python 2.7 is not maintaned anymore, Google has [committed to providing long term support for the App Engine Python 2.7 runtime](https://cloud.google.com/appengine/docs/standard/long-term-support#our_commitment), continuing their _"more than decade-long history of supporting your apps"_.

+Still, you need to be aware that:
+> As communities stop maintaining versions of their languages, your app may be exposed to vulnerabilities for which no publicly available fix exists.
+Thus, continuing to run your app in some App Engine runtimes involves more risk than upgrading to a runtime that has a community supported language.

+Also, you should know that if Google ever decides to deprecate any of the APIs used by this project, it will first be announced at their [deprecations page](https://cloud.google.com/appengine/docs/deprecations/).

+For more discussions on this topic, please refer to [issue #3](https://github.com/albertcht/python-gcs-image/issues/3).

 ## Setup

 1. Clone this repo.